tookig/ScoreboardLiveApiExample/README.md

 # Changelog

+#### 2022-11-04
+* Create a new key store, **LocalDomainKeyStore**, fixing the issue of identical Unit ID´s in device information when using different web URL´s.

 #### 2022-10-14
 * Add tag to match objects.
 The tag must be a 64 character string to identify the match.